 Bottom line?
 A time-in is a good choice.
-But it doesn’t always work and sometime children resist it because of the different types of emotions they are feeling.
+But it doesn’t always work and sometimes children resist it because of the different types of emotions they are feeling.

 So, what do you do if time-ins don’t work?

-When my son was younger and was really upset I would sit with him, offer a hug, acknowledge his emotions, and guide him to a better response.
-Many times this type of time-in would instantly soothe tantrums and we would move on about our day.
+When my son was younger and was really upset, I would sit with him, offer a hug, acknowledge his emotions, and guide him to a better response.
+This type of time-in often would instantly soothe tantrums, and we would move on about our day.

 There were also times when a time-in just didn’t work: